 How It Works

 With Turbolift, the programmer tags specific functions to be converted automatically into services, which are distributed, and handles communication between the main program (which is not distributed) and each generated service.
-Distribution can be activated or deactivated with a feature flag in the project's Cargo.toml file (example flag).
+Distribution can be activated with a feature defined in the project's Cargo.toml (cargo doc, example).